Reducing Traumatic Brain Injuries in Youth Sports: Youth Sports Traumatic Brain Injury State Laws, January 2009-December 2012

 Conclusions.
 Existing youth sports TBI laws were not designed to reduce initial TBIs.
 Evaluation is required to assess their effectiveness in reducing the risk and consequences of multiple TBIs.
 Continued research and evaluation of existing laws will be needed to develop a more comprehensive youth TBI-reduction solution.

-This version is a manuscript pre-publication edit.
+Note: This version is a manuscript pre-publication edit.